 Skip to main content

-A guide to freeze dried food: 4 easy methods to preserve your produce
+How to freeze-dry food: 4 easy methods to preserve your produce

 Have you ever wanted to preserve fresh produce?
 Freeze-drying is an excellent way to do so — here's how

-If living through a global pandemic taught us anything, it's that it's probably a good idea to keep some non-perishable food around the house in case of nationwide shutdowns (or climate change-related natural disasters.)
-Knowing that you and your family would be able to sustain yourselves through times of hardship is a comforting feeling.
-One of the best ways to preserve food for the long-term is by freeze-drying it, and you don't have to wait for the apocalypse to enjoy freeze-dried foods.
+If the recent spike in grocery prices and issues with our food supply chain have shown us anything, it's that it's probably a good idea to keep some nonperishable food around the house in case of any type of shortage or emergencies.
+Personally, knowing that my family and I would be able to sustain ourselves through tough times is a comforting feeling.
+I have found one of the best ways to preserve food for the long term is by freeze-drying it, and you don't have to wait for the apocalypse to enjoy freeze-dried foods.

-Since freeze-drying preserves all the flavor and nutrients while also (obviously) removing all the moisture, using freeze-dried fruits and vegetables in both sweet and savory cooking is more plausible than you may think.
-Canning and dehydrating food without freezing affects the way your food tastes; it changes the color and reduces the nutritional value by about half.
-Freeze-dried foods, by contrast, retain their food value and can be stored in the refrigerator, pantry, or cellar for up to 25 years.
-They are lightweight and easily transported for easy camping meals or an emergency food supply.
+Since freeze-drying preserves all the flavor and nutrients while also (obviously) removing all the moisture, using freeze-dried fruits and vegetables in both sweet and savory cooking is easier than you may think.
+Canning and dehydrating food without freezing affects the way the food tastes; it changes the color and reduces the nutritional value by about half.

 Image used with permission by copyright holder

-How to Freeze Dry Food in a Freeze-Dryer
+How to freeze dry food in a freeze-dryer

-Step 1: Place your foods in the trays -- ensure the food doesn’t exceed the tray’s height.
+Step 1: Place your foods in the trays — ensure the food doesn’t exceed the tray’s height.

 Step 2: Place the trays in the dryer and close the doors (Some models have two doors).

-Step 3: Freeze the food at -40 to -50 degrees.
+Step 3: Freeze the food at -40 to -50 degrees Fahrenheit.

 Step 4: Allow 24 hours for the process to complete.